-Condensation occurs when the air inside the lamp assembly, through atmospheric changes reaches the 'dew point'.
+Condensation occurs when the air inside the lamp assembly, through atmospheric changes reaches the 'dew point".
 When this takes place, the moisture in the air within the lamp assembly condenses, creating a fine mist or white fog on the inside surface of the lamp lens or chrome reflector surfaces.

-Most headlamps are designed to remove any accumulated moisture vapor by expelling it through a vent system.
-The vent system operates at all times however; it is most effective when the lamps are "ON" and when the vehicle is in motion.
+Most headlamps are designed to remove accumulated moisture by expelling it through a vent system.
+The vent system operates at all times; however, it is most effective when the lamps are "ON" and the vehicle is in motion.